Project Context Bachelor’s Thesis Project

 Result App design visualized in an Adobe XD prototype, paper prototype and video mock-up of certain animations.

-The demand for STEM (Science, Technology, Engineering and Mathematics) in the labour market is rising and so might the number of parents that want to prepare their children for it.
-The startup LoCoMoGo is developing a toy train that teaches children programming to satisfy this demand.
-However, the primary objective, according to LoCoMoGo, should always be for the child to play and have fun.
-Part of their product will be an app used to program the train wirelessly.
-The purpose of their assignment was to design this app for children between the ages of four to six and to create a prototype.
+The demand for STEM (Science, Technology, Engineering and Mathematics) in the labour market is high these days and so might be the number of parents that want to prepare their children for it.
+The startup LoCoMoGo was developing a toy train that teaches children programming to satisfy this demand.
+However, the primary objective, according to LoCoMoGo, had to always be for the child to play and have fun.
+Part of their product was going to be an app used to program the train wirelessly.
+The purpose of the assignment was to design this app for children between the ages of four to six and to create a prototype.

 Before designing, a literature review was performed to understand how children learn through play, what they can be taught about programming at such a young age and how do children interact with digital devices.
 This provided a framework for later design choices, for example the ‘5E instructional model’ was used to guide learning.
 During the design process, a low-fidelity prototype was tested with young children to evaluate the current concept and guide further design choices.